-The purpose of the Victorian Response Plan for Wildlife Impacted by Fire (the Plan) is to define how DELWP, its partner agencies, contractors and volunteers will respond to wildlife welfare arising from fire.
+The purpose of the Victorian Response Plan for Wildlife Impacted by Fire (the Plan) is to define how DEECA, its partner agencies, contractors and volunteers will respond to wildlife welfare arising from fire.
 The Plan also defines how this will occur under Victoria’s

 emergency management arrangements.

 Testing the Response Plan

 On Tuesday the 22nd of December 2020, Shepherd Consulting Services Pty Ltd conducted a ‘Deep Impact’ exercise on behalf of DEECA to test the application of the revised Response Plan.
 Details and outcomes of this exercise can be found here.